andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 - The use is intuitive to the user;
 - You can have also golden actions in a bottom bar in the application;
 - This type of navigation tend to be the app more clear, less polluted;
+- You can also open the drawer menu programatically, the user no need to click in the hamburguer menu.

 # Repository related to the classes